 After brunch, explore Tlaquepaque Village, an iconic Sedona landmark for nearly 50 years.
 Originally conceived as an artist community, the unique shopping area is styled after a traditional Mexican village.

-Tlaquepaque oozes charm and character with art galleries, Southwestern-inspired crafts, and handmade jewellery.
+Tlaquepaque oozes charm and character with art galleries, Southwestern-inspired crafts, and handmade jewelry.
 It’s the perfect place to purchase a memorable gift or trinket.

-However, for something different, the Awakenings offers an in-house psychic.
+However, for something different, the Awakening offers an in-house psychic.
 Pop in and request mystic services, or get in touch with local mystics.

-Afternoon.
-Chapel of the Holy Cross & Chapel Trail Hike
+Chapel of the Holy Cross and Chapel Trail Hike

 Chapel of the Holy Cross